► Lotus' future electric car range revealed

 Lotus has already shown the first car of the Vision80 plan, the Evija (below), a carbonfibre-monocoque-based pure-electric hypercar.
 Its four motors are claimed to produce a combined 2000PS (1973bhp), which would make it the most powerful road car in history.
 The price tag? £2m a pop.

 While the Evija is limited to 130 units (as befits its 130 type number), the Emira – internally known as Type 131 before its reveal – is the first series-production model of the new era.

 'We're not doing any hybrid drivetrains, because we're going straight to electric,' states Matt Windle.
 'Type 131 is basically the bridge to the new era of Lotus cars: it's our last internal-combustion-engine car.'

-Lotus SUV on bespoke vehicle architecture
+Lotus SUVs on bespoke vehicle architecture

-Also in development are two new vehicle architectures, one to support four-door ‘lifestyle vehicles’ such as crossover/SUVs, the other to underpin pure-electric sports cars.
+Also in development are two new vehicle architectures, one to support four-door 'lifestyle vehicles' such as crossover/SUVs, the other to underpin pure-electric sports cars.
 Neither is planned to accommodate combustion engines – and they are engineered by Lotus.
 Two new SUVs will arrive – one for the E segment (Porsche Cayenne, BMW X5, Audi Q7 etc.) in 2022 and one for the D segment in 2025 (Alfa Stelvio, Porsche Macan, Maserati Grecale etc.).

 What's Windle's vision for such a car?
-‘The aesthetics have to be right, it has to be desirable.
-It has to drive like a Lotus, even if there’s more weight and it’s bigger.
-There’s no reason why you can’t have best handling and dynamics.’
+'The aesthetics have to be right, it has to be desirable.
+It has to drive like a Lotus, even if there's more weight and it's bigger.
+There's no reason why you can't have best handling and dynamics.'